hotslug/go-sparky/README.md

 go-sparky add react-query
 ```

 This installs TanStack Query packages and rewires `src/main.tsx` with `QueryClientProvider` (keeps Mantine wiring if present).
+It does not touch `src/App.tsx`.

 Add deploy artifacts to an existing project: